Svedrin/meshping/README.md

 * `MESHPING_TIMEOUT`: Ping timeout (default: 5s).
 * `MESHPING_PEERS`: Comma-separated list of other Meshping instances to peer with (only `ip:port`, no URLs).
 * `MESHPING_HISTOGRAM_DAYS`: How many days of data to keep in the histograms (default: 3).

-# Distributed Meshping

-If you have set up multiple Meshping instances, you can have them exchange targets via peering.
-To do this, set the `MESHPING_PEERS` env var in each instance to point to each other.
-That way, they will exchange target lists regularly, and you will be able to retrieve statistics from both sides to see how your links are doing.

 # Dev build